 Visit their official website and create an account.
-Once the account is created; a confirmation email will be sent to your email address and by confirming the email your account will be activated and you will be able to access the dashboard.
+Once the account is created, a confirmation email will be sent to your email address.
+By confirming the email your account will be activated and you will be able to access the dashboard.

 Navigate to Zones from the side menu to add a zone for your website and to generate CDN URL.

-Click on Save button to save the changes.
-It will take a few minutes to activate your zone and once it’s activated you will see the Status as Active.
-Next step is to Purge from the Manage drop-down menu under Actions.
+Click on the Save button to save the changes.
+It will take a few minutes to activate your zone and once it’s activated you will see the status as Active.
+The next step is to Purge from the Manage drop-down menu under Actions.